WDI-SEA/react-development-course-materials/05-React Router/04-build-a-dentist-website-part1-exercise-1.md

 6. Go back to the `App.js` file and delete the `<h1>` and `<p>` tags where we used to have content written directly inside our `App` component.
 We don't need that written inside `App` any longer because we moved them all to the new `Home` component.
 7. Instead, we need to call our new component.
 Put `<Home></Home>` inside the `<div>` in the `App` component.
 This tells the `App` component to render the `Home` component right inside the div.
   > Note: We've been using `<Home />` to call components. `<Home></Home>` is just a different syntax we're showing you so if you see it elsewhere, you're familiar with it.
-8. Let's try it out!
+8. Let's try it out.
 Look at the browser and see if the home page appears.
 Unfortunately, if you've been following along, it won't.
 You'll see an error, which should look like this:

 ![Home not defined](assets/home-not-defined-error.png)